matthiask/django-admin-ordering/README.rst

 Limitations
 ===========

-- Starting with Django 1.9 newly created inlines are automatically assigned a good ordering value.
-Earlier versions do not support the required ``formset:added`` signal.
 - ``OrderableAdmin`` can be used both for inlines and parents, but this also means that you cannot register a model directly with ``OrderableAdmin``.